Get started with Docker for WindowsEstimated reading time: 17 minutes

-Docker for Windows sets permissions to read/write/execute for users and read/execute for groups and others 0755 or u+rwx,go+rx.
+Docker Desktop for Windows sets permissions to read/write/execute for users, groups and others 0777 or a+rwx.
 This is not configurable.
 See Permissions errors on data directories for shared volumes.

 Ensure the domain user has access to shared drives, as described in Verify domain user has permissions for shared drives.